 Life insurance and collectibles are restricted items pursuant to IRS Code 4975.
 Collectibles include: antiques, works of art, metals (with the exception of gold, silver and palladium bullion), rugs, gems, stamps, coins, alcoholic beverages, and other tangible items of personal property as defined by the Secretary of Treasury.

 IRC 4975 also defines disqualified persons as those persons and entities are prohibited from doing business with your IRA.

 All expenses and income flow through your self-directed IRA.
 For example, your tenant makes rent checks payable to your IRA and sends them directly to Advanta IRA to deposit into your account.
-To pay expenses associated to your assets, contact Advanta IRA and we cut checks from your IRA to pay them.
+To pay expenses associated with your assets, contact Advanta IRA and we cut checks from your IRA to pay them.

 You have a few options if your IRA does not have enough money to pay unexpected expenses.

 - If eligible, you can make an annual contribution to your IRA to make up any shortfall.